 1. Monitor solar activity.
-If the sun is active and Flare producing sunspots are visible then this increases your chances of viewing aurora.
-If an explosion takes place, it may blast particles towards earth causing aurora.
-The size and strength of these geomagnetic storms can vary greatly.
+If the sun is active and flare producing sunspots are visible, this increases your chances of viewing aurora.
+If an explosion (solar flare) takes place, it may blast particles towards earth (coronal mass ejection), eventually leading to what is known as a geomagnetic storm.
+Aurora is a product of these storms.
+The size and strength of geomagnetic storms can vary greatly.

 2. This one is obvious.
 You will want to hope that your viewing area is as cloud free as possible.

 3. Try and get as far away from city light pollution as you can.
 If you can get to where it is as dark as possible then it makes it so much easier to the naked eye.
 Other factors such as a full moon may effect viewing as well.

 4. This one is important.
 You need to know your magnetic latitude.
 When there is a geomagnetic storm in progress, you can track data online to better predict if you will have a chance to view the aurora.
 There is a simple index called Kp also known as the Planetary K-Index, a number from 0 to 9, which is used to refer to geomagnetic activity for a 3-hour period.
 When you use a special tool below, you can cross reference your magnetic latitude and compare with the Kp index needed in order to view the aurora.